Psychologist

 • Full Time

-Florida Atlantic University is seeking a psychologist who will be an integral member of the CAPS team and has demonstrated expertise in multicultural issues, the ability to conceptualize client concerns and deliver services that attend to sociocultural contexts, is committed to fostering a professional culture of self-reflection that supports both broad and specific diversity initiatives, leverages the educational and institutional benefits of diversity, and engages all individuals to help them thrive.
-Successful candidates will be keenly sensitive to issues of gender, culture, race, ethnicity, sexual orientation, disabilities, religion, socio-economic status, etc., and to be skilled with techniques for counseling students from diverse backgrounds.
-Candidates from diverse backgrounds and lived experiences are encouraged to apply.
+Florida Atlantic University (FAU) is seeking a psychologist who will be an integral member of the CAPS team and have demonstrated expertise in working with a variety of identities, diagnoses, and presenting problems relevant to the college population, the ability to conceptualize client concerns and deliver services that attend to contextual factors, are committed to fostering a professional culture of self-reflection, and engages all individuals to help them thrive.

-Our multidisciplinary staff includes counselors, marriage and family therapists, psychologists, and social workers who deliver services that maintain the highest standards of professional and ethical care.
+Our multidisciplinary staff includes counselors, marriage and family therapists, psychologists, and social workers who deliver services that maintain the highest standards of professional and ethical care,

-Clients present to CAPS with a wide variety of mental health concerns.
-Therefore, we are seeking psychologists with experience treating trauma related to marginalized identity dimensions (BIPOC, LGBTQIA+, deep poverty, as examples), anxiety, depression, suicidality, self-harm, trauma, mania/hypomania, psychosis, substance use issues, adjustment concerns, relationship difficulties, disordered eating, and other common issues facing undergraduate and graduate students.
+Clients present to CAPS with a wide variety of mental health concerns, backgrounds and lived experiences.
+Therefore, we are seeking psychologists with experience treating anxiety, depression, suicidality, self-harm, trauma, mania/hypomania, psychosis, substance use issues, adjustment concerns, relationship difficulties, disordered eating, and other common issues facing undergraduate and graduate students.
+Successful candidates will be skilled in providing treatment across gender, culture, race, ethnicity, sexual orientation, disabilities, religion, socio-economic status, etc.

-The FAU CAPS is accredited by the International Association of Counseling Services and the doctoral internship program in health service psychology is accredited by the American Psychological Association.
+FAU CAPS is accredited by the International Association of Counseling Services and the doctoral internship program in health service psychology is accredited by the American Psychological Association.

 ABOUT FLORIDA ATLANTIC UNIVERSITY